MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/hyper-v-server/processor-performance.md

 - Review the scheduled tasks and services that are enabled by default.

-- Review the ETW trace providers that are on by default by running **logman.exe query -ets**
+- Review the Event Tracing for Windows (ETW) trace providers that are on by default by running **logman.exe query -ets**.

 - Improve server applications to reduce periodic activity (such as timers).